git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 Bash, ZSH and so on can add a lot of cool and very practical features, but they're not portable unfortunately!

-It's fun to experiment with different shells, on many systems, you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for a user.

 Recent versions of MacOS include ZSH by default.
 Linux distributions typically require you to install it via package manager, and installs it to `/usr/bin/zsh`.
 On BSD system, you can build it via the port system or or from